rahkooy/Car_Price_Prediction/README.md

 ### 1-Summary

 In this project six different models are used to predict the price of second hand cars based on the following selected features: year, power per kw, mileage in km and brand.
-In order to do this, the following models are used: Linear Regression, Decision Tree, Bagging, AdaBoost, K-Nearest Neighbours and Random Forest.
-A variety of models is chosen, ranging from linear regression as a classical linear method to nonlinear methods such as decision tree and KNN and ensemble methods such as bagging.
+The models used are: Linear Regression, Decision Tree, Bagging, AdaBoost, K-Nearest Neighbours and Random Forest.

 The chosen database consisted in more than 250,000 samples of used cars in Germany.
-The project starts with  with cleaning database and performing Explanatory Data Analysis.
+The project starts with cleaning database and performing Explanatory Data Analysis (eda.ipynb).
 The data had a lot of noise and discrepancy and after EDA, the reamining data is about half of the original data.

-Various erros are measured after performing our models.
-Common errors computed for all of our models  are  mean absolute error, mean squared error, median absolute error, R-squared error.
+Various erros are measured after performing our models on training and testing data using cross-validation.
+Common errors computed for all of our models  are  mean absolute error, median absolute error, R-squared error.
 Also accuracy error  is computed for certain relevant models.

 For visualisation, scattered plots comparing tested and predicted prices are done for all models.

 ### 2-Model Comparison
--Linear Regression :shows overrfitting.

--Decision Tree: quite low accuracy rate, took 45sec, shows overfitting

--Bagging: took very long time; accuracy rate increases as estimator increases, ran out of memory for higher estimators, plot shows satisfactory predictions fine for under 15000 Euro price

--AdaBoost: CHECK AGAIN. took longer than decisionvtree but less than bagging,

--KNN with cross validation: One of the best models.
-Very satisfactory r2 squared error value, much faster than bagging

--Random Forest wih cross validation: Even better than KNN, very good r2 squared error value
+The best performance was for KNN and Random Forest, given their R2 error as well as mean absolute and median absolute errors.
+This can be due to the diversity and sporadicity of the data.
+The predictions done by linear regression, decision tree regression, bagging and adaboost consider a lot of samples in order to  do prediction, while KNN and random forest choose the nearest samples which filters many non-redundant samples that were used in other models.

 ### 3-Recommendations and Future Work